 Severe pain radiating from a tooth often signals infection deep within the tooth’s pulp, where nerve tissue and blood vessels reside.
 Root canal therapy offers a proven solution for saving an infected tooth that might otherwise require extraction.
 This endodontic treatment removes infected or inflamed pulp, eliminates the source of pain, and preserves your natural tooth structure for continued function and a complete smile.

-Dr. Jeannette Jimenez provides comprehensive root canal treatment at Georgia Microendodontics, combining advanced technology with compassionate care.
+Dr. Jeannette Jimenez provides comprehensive root canal treatment at Georgia Microendodontics in Westfield, combining advanced technology with compassionate care.
 Her Columbia University training and years of experience performing endodontic procedures ensure you receive the highest standard of care when facing dental pain or infection.
 We offer same-day emergency appointments because we understand that severe tooth pain requires prompt attention.

 What Is Root Canal Treatment?